zed-industries/zed/crates/ui2/docs/hello-world.md

 **Why `50.0/360.0` in `hsla()`?**

-gpui [gpui2::Hsla] use `0.0-1.0` for all it's values, but it is common for tools to use `0-360` for hue.
+gpui [gpui::Hsla] use `0.0-1.0` for all it's values, but it is common for tools to use `0-360` for hue.

 This may change in the future, but this is a little trick that let's you use familiar looking values.